WAIO: Rock 95.1 (2025-present)

 On September 4, 2025, Brother Wease announced he would retire from radio effective after his show that day to begin a podcast with his son.
 At 12:07 PM that day, following his retirement program (and after signing off the hot talk format with "Cherry Bomb" by John Mellencamp), WAIO dropped the hot talk portion of its format except for Rover's Morning Glory which expanded to air all 4 hours and switched to active rock, branded as "Rock 95.1"; the first song under the relaunched format was "This Is War" by Thirty Seconds to Mars.

-The Jeremy Newman and Bob Lonsberry program from the previous format was cut to an hour and moved to nights on WHAM.
+Sports programming

+On July 15, 2016, WAIO was announced as the Rochester affiliate of the Buffalo Bills Radio Network, replacing WCMF-FM.